charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 ## Upgrading to 1.15

 This upgrade switches the container runtime to make use of containerd, rather than Docker.
 You have the option of keeping Docker as the container runtime, but even in that case you ***must*** perform the upgrade steps.
-To facilitate different container runtimes, the architecture of **CDK** has changed slightly, and the container runtime is now part of a separate, subordinate charm rather than being included in the `kubernetes-master` and `kubernetes-worker` charms.
+To facilitate different container runtimes, the architecture of **Charmed Kubernetes** has changed slightly, and the container runtime is now part of a separate, subordinate charm rather than being included in the `kubernetes-master` and `kubernetes-worker` charms.

 ### To keep Docker as the container runtime